kofrasa/mingo/README.md

 ## Adding Custom Operators

 Custom operators can be registered using `OperatorContext` via the `context` option which is the recommended way from `6.4.2`.
-The `OperatorContext` is a table of operator functions by type, that the execution engine will use to process queries.
-Previously, the [useOperators(...)](http://kofrasa.net/mingo/modules/core.html#useOperators) function was used to register operators globally but that is no longer preferred.The difference between the two is that a globally registered operator cannot be overwritten whereas a new context may be created and used at anytime.
+The `OperatorContext` is a container for operators, that the execution engine will use to process queries.
+Previously, the [useOperators(...)](http://kofrasa.net/mingo/modules/core.html#useOperators) function was used to register operators globally but that is no longer preferred.
+The difference between the two is that a globally registered operator cannot be overwritten whereas a new context may be created and used at anytime.

+**NB: Note that the execution engine will first try to find the operator in the context and fallback to the global context when not found.**

 Each operator type has a specific interface to which an implementation must conform to be valid.